paralect/blockchain/solana/shop-ratings/README.md

 # Shops program (smart contract)
 This repository demonstrates how to create/deploy and use a simple program (smart contract) on the Solana blockchain.
 This is an updated mirror.
-For latest changes see: https://github.com/simsekgokhan/shop-ratings
+For latest changes and commit history see: https://github.com/simsekgokhan/shop-ratings

 Info:
 - For simplicity, a Shop can have max 3 ratings (`struct Shop { ratings: [u32; 3] }`)